Ah, the war metaphor.

 The police borrow the language.
 “War on crime.”
 “War on drugs.”
 “War on cops.”
 We’re living in the era of the soldier-cop.

 The medical-industrial complex needs resources and control over the narrative.
 Free them to navigate the battlefield on their terms—which means empowering technocrats to govern the population’s movements.
 Don’t question the judgment of healers and scientists in the service of the “war effort.”
+Get in line.

 Skeptics are heretics, dangers to health and well being.
 They’re like the peacenik.

-Whatever else they do, and their sacrifices are noted (as are those of who die on actual battlefields), they’re all fighting for the sake of corporate profits moving under the cover of glory.
-The medical establishment has its tests and nostrums.
+Whatever else they do, and their sacrifices are noted (as are those of who die on actual battlefields), they’re fighting for the sake of corporate profits moving under the cover of glory.
+The medical establishment has its diagnostics and nostrums.
 Face masks and latex gloves are the flags and ribbons of war.
 Don them, brave citizen, and proudly show your uncritical support for the “war” against the “invisible enemy.”
-Share pictures of you properly uniformed on Facebook and Instagram so your friends thank you for your patriotism.
+Share pictures of yourself properly uniformed on Facebook and Instagram so your friends thank you for your patriotism.
 Tie light blue ribbons around the tree in your neighborhood.
 Scold those who don’t adhere to doctrine and ritual.

 Threat selectivity and fallacious comparisons are signs of propaganda.
 The capitalist state and the corporate media select the threats “we” fight (the criminals “we” suppress and so on).
 Propaganda is never an objective assessment.
 There, the determination of threats is ideological, in line with political-economic need, and without regard to truth.
 Promoting fear, the moral entrepreneur conditions and induces the public to demand action.

 It is much the same with the medical-industrial complex as it is with the military-industrial complex.
 Medical and pharmaceutical corporations, with the government and the media at their backs—and in tow—select profitable pathogens and raise awareness (hysteria) about them.
-The formula: manufacture danger and then meet the threat-demand with commodities and services.
+The formula: manufacture danger and then meet the threat-demand with products and services.